IBS in Australia: Symptoms, Triggers & Evidence-Based Gut Support

 - Use psyllium to soften and regularise; hydrate consistently.

-- Leverage morning routine: warm drink + movement to trigger motility.
+- Leverage morning routine: warm drink + movement for motility.

 - Consider kiwifruit/prunes as tolerated; layer PHGG if bloating is minimal.